fxboxed/eugo/content/belgium/cities/ghent/_index.md

 As you check out the weathered carvings and sturdy arches, you start to feel the weight of history under your feet

-**Every crumbling wall and hidden passage invites you to imagine life long ago.** Don’t miss a quick look at the [historic center](https://www.tripadvisor.com/Attractions-g188666-Activities-c47-Ghent_East_Flanders_Province.html) where many of these gems are nearby.
+**Every crumbling wall and hidden passage invites you to imagine life long ago.** Don’t miss a quick look at the historic centerwhere many of these gems are nearby.

 *   Walk along fortified corridors that whisper tales of past battles.
 *   Observe intricate masonry details that have survived for ages.